rahma3/my_first_repo/README.md

-# My First Repo
-This repository is for learning Git.
+This is the root README for my_first_repo.
-GitHub Username: your_username
-GitHub Username: your_username